 A cat-and-mouse game is a phrase used in English to describe an endless cycle of near capture and repeated escapes.
 The idiom comes from the behavior of cats, which play with their prey by catching, releasing, and going after it time and time again.
 The same logic works for the BBC British series, Killing Eve.
 Its narrative core, indeed, is based on the back and fourth cat and mouse game between the two main characters.

 Not a simple spy story

-Eve Polastri (Sandra Oh), is a highly capable but bored officer in MI5, the British domestic security service.
-She’s fired after a misunderstanding over an assassination gone wrong, and then is recruited by MI6, the British foreign intelligence – rivals to MI5.
+Eve Polastri (Sandra Oh), is a competent but bored officer in MI5, the British domestic security service.
+She’s fired after a misunderstanding over an assassination gone wrong and then is recruited by MI6, the British foreign intelligence – rivals to MI5.
 Carolyn Martens (Fiona Shaw, Harry Potter‘s Petunia Dursley) handled her.
-Her new task is to track down Villanelle (Jodie Comer), a mysterious Russian multicapable assassin who carries out targeted killings on behalf of The Twelve, a faceless group of worldwide power brokers.
+Her new task is to track down Villanelle (Jodie Comer), a mysterious Russian multi-capable assassin who carries out targeted killings on behalf of The Twelve, a faceless group of worldwide power brokers.

 Killing Eve as a milestone